 Daily Number of Active Users (DAU) Monthly Number of Active Users (MAU)

-The metric represents the number of people who purchased a product or signed up for a subscription in a given day or month.
-A daily active user is one who is active daily, and a monthly active user is one who makes repeat visits within the month.
+The metric represents the number of people who purchased a product or signed up for a subscription on a given day or month.
+A daily active user is active daily, and a monthly active user makes repeat visits within the month.

 2. Daily Active Users/Monthly Active Users Ratio

 The ratio measures customer product engagement by calculating product stickiness.
 It measures the proportion of monthly customers who engage with products daily.
 It is normally associated with digital products.

 1. Employee Turnover Rate